-Christensen S., Molloy E.K., Vachaspati P. & Warnow T. (2017).
-Optimal completion of incomplete gene trees in polynomial time using OCTAL.
+Christensen S., Molloy E.K., Vachaspati P. & Warnow T. (2018).
+OCTAL: Optimal Completion of Gene Trees in Polynomial Time.
 Algorithms for Molecular Biology

 Christensen S., Molloy E.K., Vachaspati P. & Warnow T. (2017).
 Optimal completion of incomplete gene trees in polynomial time using OCTAL.
 Proceedings of the 17th International Workshop on Algorithms and Bioinformatics (WABI)

 Ciaranello, A. L., Myer, L., Kelly, K., Christensen, S., Daskilewicz, K., Doherty, K., Bekker, L.B., Hou, T., Wood, R., Francke, J.A., Wools-Kaloustian, K., Freedberg, K., & Walensky, R.P.
 (2015).
 Point-of-care CD4 testing to inform selection of antiretroviral medications in South African antenatal clinics: A cost-effectiveness analysis.
 PLoS One